alejoheredia/mercado-scraping/README.md

 #Mercado Scraping

-It is a super simple CLI which aims to execute a web scraper to pull data from some of the web catalogs from big super markets in Colombia (Currently it supports Éxito, Jumbo and Carulla web catalogs).
-It will grab the products found and save it to a csv file.
+It is a super simple CLI that aims to execute a web scraper to pull data from some of the web catalogs from big super markets in Colombia (Currently it supports Éxito, Jumbo and Carulla web catalogs).
+It will grab the products found and save them to a csv file.

 ## Requirements